jalil49/Cosplay-Academy/README.md

 	Potential solution: Unknown

-4. Character's with coordinate based hair

-	Cause: ...

-	Potential solution: look-a-like hair with nothing head acessory; potentially making a classroom menu overrride on loading without accessories hence potentially breaking some outfits instead.;

-5. Outfits not loading on starting Freeplay or Maker; can be swapped to with custom preset.
+4. Outfits not loading on starting Freeplay or Maker; can be swapped to with custom preset.

 	Cause: Probably character loading first

 	Potential solution: Forced reload

-6. Expanded outfit isn't supported atm so accessories above 20 won't probably load nor be replaced
+5. Expanded outfit isn't supported atm so accessories above 20 won't probably load nor be replaced

-7. Main NPC's in post intial cutscenes don't wear the clothing generated.
+6. Main NPC's in post intial cutscenes don't wear the clothing generated.

 	Cause: character already loaded; allowing to run as is will mismatch the outfit between both cutscene and in-game model.